Emmy-Winning ‘Slatersville’ Documentary Series Returns to Ocean State Media

 “There’s a lot of history that’s been shoved under the rug that nobody wants you to look at,” he says.
 “It’s been a powerful journey.”

 Over the course of the project, de Rezendes explored historical documents and properties and interviewed more than 140 residents about their experiences living in Slatersville.
 The most meaningful part, he says, was meeting the many individuals connected to the town, especially the older individuals with memories to share.
-Since he started the project, thirty-one of the people he interviewed have passed away, making the series a record of their voices.
+Since he started the project, more than thirty of the people he interviewed have passed away, making the series a record of their voices.

 “I would never have gotten to know so many wonderful people in my town, their loved ones, historians, people overseas, and the hundreds of people who are connected to this project,” he says.
 “That to me has been the tremendous privilege of a lifetime.”